What Causes Varicose Veins? A Brief Explanation of Venous Insufficiency:

 What Causes Varicose Veins?

-Before it is possible to discuss the cause of this abnormality of blood flow, it is essential to have a firm grasp of the mechanics of normal blood flow in your legs to explain what causes varicose veins.
+It is essential to have a firm grasp of the mechanics of normal blood flow in your legs to explain what causes varicose veins.
 The veins in your legs have one basic function, and that is to return your blood to the heart to be oxygenated.
 The flow moves from your feet back to your heart.
-In each vein are several miniature valves.
-When everything is working normally the blood flows smoothly through the valves, and each valve closes so there is no backflow of blood.
-You can think of the valves as doors.
-When the door is open, the blood flows to the heart.
-The door closes to prevent any backflow of blood down your leg with each heartbeat.
-Sometimes the valve is weakened, and the door does not completely close.
+In each vein are several one-way doors called valves.
+When everything is working normally the blood flows smoothly through the valves, and each valve closes so there is no backflow of blood down to the feet.
+Over time, however, the valve is weakened, and the door does not completely close.
 The result is that the blood flows backward and pools.
 Eventually, the excess of blood in the pooling area pushes on the wall of the vein, causing it to bulge increasingly.
 If the condition is not treated the situation grows more acute.
 In response to the increasing pressure, your body grows unhealthy new veins, often close to the surface of the skin.
 This condition is what is commonly known as varicose veins.

 What Symptoms Will I Experience If I do not Seek Treatment?